GRP Records

-GRP® Records (Grusin-Rosen Productions) is a jazz record label founded by Dave Grusin and Larry Rosen in 1978.
-Distributed by Verve Records, GRP® was originally known for its digital recordings that focuses on its jazz genre.
+GRP Records (Grusin-Rosen Productions) is a jazz record label founded by Dave Grusin and Larry Rosen in 1978.
+Distributed by Verve Records, GRP was originally known for its digital recordings that focuses on its jazz genre.

 History

 With Grusin and Rosen flourishing in their respective careers as a film composer, jazz musician, engineer and commercial music producer, a chance recording session for a commercial would set up what would become the seeds of their eventual partnership.
 Rosen had just recorded a musician named Jon Lucien in 1972 in which Lucien would sing and play for the engineer and fledging producer.
 Rosen was excited about the prospects of recording him and then contacted Grusin to do the musical arrangements for the potential album.
-The album Rashida for RCA Victor released in 1973 was Grusin and Rosen's first producing job and they followed up their first collaboration with Lucien with Song For My Lady for Columbia Records in 1975.
-Grusin during this time would not only provide arrangements for the likes of Sergio Mendes and Peggy Lee but also began a prolific partnership in Hollywood with the late director Sydney Pollack, that would benefit both men as they worked together for more than three decades until Pollack's passing in the late 2000s.
+The album, Rashida for RCA Victor, released in 1973, was Grusin and Rosen's first producing job and they followed up their first collaboration with Lucien with Song For My Lady for Columbia Records in 1975.
+Grusin during this time would not only provide arrangements for the likes of Sergio Mendes and Peggy Lee but also began a prolific partnership in Hollywood with director Sydney Pollack, that would benefit both men as they worked together for more than three decades until Pollack's death in the late 2000s.
 Their first film together The Yakuza for Warner Bros. would also feature one of Grusin's best friends and also a label mate in popular guitarist Lee Ritenour, who was around 19 years old at the time, and Three Days of the Condor starring Oscar Award winner Robert Redford, which is the most popular score and film of their decades-long collaboration.